ls-1801/batchjob-operator/text/Thesis/md/Implementation/Operator.md

 Once a Batch Job is in the in-queue state, the Operator waits for the creation request issued by the Scheduling Operator.
 The request is again done using the Batch Jobs spec and specifies desired replication and the TestBed and slots the application should use.

-When configuring the application to be created by the corresponding Operator, there are two types of configuration.
-Configuration can either be:

-- Persisted inside the Batch Job CR, which is used on every invocation of the application.
-This includes the applications image and arguments, like the data set

-- Scheduling dependent.
-These configurations can not be stored inside the CR and must be supplied with the creation request.
+When configuring the application to be created by the corresponding Operator, there are two types of configuration: configurations specific to the Distributed Dataflow application and configurations specific to the current Scheduling.
+The application configurations are persisted inside the BatchJob CR.
+These configurations are used on every invocation of the application and include the program and its arguments.
+As the name implies, Scheduling-dependent configurations need to be changed depending on the Scheduling and thus must be supplied with the creation request.

 After a Batch Job was requested to create the application, application-specific logic is executed.
 In any case, the actual steps for deploying the applications to the cluster are done by the applications Operator (Flink Operator[@FlinkOperator] or Spark Operator[@SparkOperator]).
 The Batch Job reconciler only instructs the application Operators with configurations for the Executor/TaskManager Pods, so they are identifiable to the Extender.

 When creating the application, the following aspects are configured for the Executor/TaskManager Pods:

-**Resource Requests**: The Testbeds slot size specifies the container resources.
-For the Pods to fit inside a slot, they need the correct resource request. (currently only CPU and memory)
+**Resource Requests**: The Testbeds slot size specifies the container resource request.
+For the Pods to fit inside a slot, they need the correct resource request (currently only CPU and memory).

 **Testbed Name**: The name of the Testbed.
-Testbeds are not limited to a single Testbed per cluster, so they must be distinguished.
+Testbeds are not limited to a single Testbed per cluster, so they must be distinguished from another.

-**Slot IDs**: The Scheduling (or the external scheduler) decides which slots are used by which Job.
+**Slot IDs**: The Scheduling (or the external scheduler) decides which slots are used by which job.
 For the Executor/TaskManager Pods to be placed into the correct slot (technically the correct Node), Pods need to be identifiable by the scheduler extender.

 **Replication**: The number of Executor/TaskManager Pods depends on the number of slots that will be used for the application.

- **Priority Class**: The Kubernetes scheduler will not trigger preemption unless the Application Pods specifies a `.spec.priorityClassName`.
+ **Priority Class**: The Kubernetes scheduler will not trigger preemption unless the application Pods specifies a `.spec.priorityClassName`.

- **Scheduler Name**: The default Kube scheduler is not configured to use the Extender.
-Application pods need to specify the`spec.schedulerName` of the second Kubernetes scheduler, which is configured with the Extender.
+ **Scheduler Name**: The default Kube-Scheduler is not configured to use the Extender.
+Application pods need to specify the `spec.schedulerName` of the second Kubernetes scheduler, which is configured with the Extender.

 Configuration of **Resource Requests**, **Replication** is straightforward, as both the Spark and Flink Operator expose these via their respective CRDs.
 The Spark Operator exposes the complete PodSpec for Driver and Executor Pods, whereas the Flink Operator only exposes a few PodSpec properties.
 The Flink Operator had to be extended with the missing configurations.
 This way **Resource Requests**, **Replication**, **Priority Class**, **Scheduler Name** are configured.

 **SlotIDs** and the **Testbed Name** are not part of the PodSpec, so they are configured using Labels.
-Labels are a generic list of key/value pairs on every Object in Kubernetes.
+Labels are a generic list of key/value pairs on every object in Kubernetes.

 ![Affinities \label{applicationSpecCreation}](graphics/affinity.png){height=25%}